Vegan Wagon Wheels (Chocopie)

 Assemble the vegan wagon wheel

-Cut each cookie in half, add 1 tbsp of the coconut filling and 1 tsp of the strawberry chia jam on each half, and close.
+Cut each cookie in half, add 1 tablespoon of the coconut filling and 1 teaspoon of the strawberry chia jam on each half, and close.
 Press down slightly.

 Set the cookies in the freezer for 30 minutes to firm up.
 After that, coat the cookies with melted chocolate.